-a. if the first bit in the subtype of the Floor Release message is set to '1' (acknowledgement is required) as specified in subclause 8.2.2:
+a. if the first bit in the subtype of the Floor Release message is set to '1' (acknowledgement is required) as specified in clause 8.2.2:

-i. shall send a Floor Ack message to the floor participant; and
+i. shall send a Floor Ack message to the MCPTT floor participant; and